Aerospace Museum of California: Renaming and new facility

 In 2001, it was incorporated as a non-profit organization.
 Difficulties for the museum continued, as even though the aircraft had been secured, it still had to vacate the land on which it was sitting.
 To that end, the museum looked to purchase land in Freedom Park nearby.
 As work continued, the museum hired a new director, announced plans for a new facility, and changed its name to the Aerospace Museum of California in 2005.
 On 5 January 2007, opened its new 37,500 sqft Hardie Setzer Pavilion and 4.5 acre Air Park, enabling the museum to expand its displays to feature commercial and private aircraft, as well as aircraft used by all branches of the armed forces.

+The museum opened the Old Crow Cafe in May 2021.

 Mission

 The Aerospace Museum of California's mission is "to inspire students to explore, dream and discover STEM through hands-on learning."
 The museum's goal is to "give 30,000 Sacramento kids a STEM Experience— regardless of socio-economic background".
 The museum "hopes to inspire our future leaders to pursue a career in future STEM industries", and its vision is "to provide an interactive STEM experience to every child, school and family in the greater Sacramento region."

 The museum is focused on current educational standards in science, technology, engineering, and math (S.T.E.M.) topics.